NYPL-discovery/scsb-ongoing-accessions/README.md

 * node 6.10.3 via `nvm install 6.10.3` , then `nvm use 6.10.3`
 * copy your appropriate config/environment.env file to the server a la your credentails file. .env files are currently not in source control so need to be manually put in place, as well.

+It's also possible you may need to install make.
+Or gcc.
+Or a bunch of other things.
+If you do, maybe these will work.

+`yum install make glibc-devel gcc patch`
+`yum install gcc-c++`

-Once that's all in place, `npm install` and you should be good to go with deployment.
+Once that's all in place, `npm install`.
+If it works, you should be good to go with deployment.

 ### Important Notes About convert-2-scsb-module